Merchant Cash Advance: Revenue Based Financing

 When you receive a business cash advance, the MCA company provides you with a one-time cash advance.
 You can use these funds toward any business purpose, whether it’s toward a business opportunity, addressing a critical equipment repair, or other expenses.

-The funder will then set up automatic withdrawals via your business’s credit processor; in some cases, a funder might allow remittance through a business bank account.
+The provider will then set up automatic withdrawals via your business’s bank account processor; in some cases, a provider might allow remittance through a business bank account.

 A predetermined amount of each sale is forwarded to MCA company as remittance toward your merchant cash advance at recurring intervals.
-This arrangement continues until you’ve repaid the debt, plus fees.
+This arrangement continues until you’ve repaid the advance, plus fees.

 Rates for Merchant Cash Advances

 Merchant cash advances use a factor rate for small business funding.
 Factor rates are expressed as decimal multipliers — typically, between 1.15 and 1.5.
-The cash advance amount is multiplied by your factor rate to calculate the total fees that your business owes.
+The cash advance amount is multiplied by your factor rate to calculate the total combined principal and financing charges that your business owes.

-For example, if you financed a merchant cash advance for $40,000 at a 1.5 rate, your total funding cost would be $60,000.
+For example, if you received a merchant cash advance for $40,000 at a 1.5 rate, your total requesting cost would be $60,000.
 Be aware that this sample calculation doesn’t include any applicable fees charged by the MCA company.

-How much a funder will ultimately charge for an advance depends on how long you’ve been in business, your industry, your average monthly sales, and the amount you’re financing.
+How much a capital provider will ultimately charge for an advance depends on how long you’ve been in business, your industry, your average monthly sales, and the amount you’re requesting.

 Generally, remittance is pulled from your business’s sales or from your business bank account on a daily, weekly, biweekly or monthly basis.
 Since the remittance timeline is directly impacted by the business’s sales volume, the time it takes to remit a merchant cash advance differs between businesses.